levymetal/connect-four/README.md

 ### What

-A connect-four win detector.
+A Connect Four analyzer capable of detecting winning vectors.
 Not the dryest solution but reasonably efficient and easy to follow.

 ### Requirements